GeethakaSankalpa/Weather-App/README.md

-# Weather-App : Your Go-To Weather Companion
+# Climex : Your Go-To Weather Companion
-## Welcome to a simple weather app that allows users to search for the current weather conditions in a specific city.
+## Welcome to Climex, a simple weather app that allows users to search for the current weather conditions in a specific city.

 ## Features